Of all the current UK networks, O2 has changed the most. The carrier as it exists now was “born” in 2002, but its history dates as far back as 1985.

 It’s also worth noting that O2 consistently scores highly in customer satisfaction surveys and reports.
 This, combined with free customer care services like O2 Gurus, make O2 one of the more welcoming and friendlier networks.

 Are you an O2 customer?
-Let us know your views on O2 in the comments and don’t forget to vote in our poll below as well.
+Let us know your views on O2 in the comments.